Lindalva Justo de Oliveira

-Lindalva Justo de Oliveira (20 October 1953 - 9 April 1993) was a Brazilian Roman Catholic and a member of the Daughters of Charity of Saint Vincent de Paul.
-Oliveira worked at, Dom Pedro II Home, a retirement home, where she was killed in 1993 after a man obsessed with her stabbed her 44 times when she refused his unwanted advances.
+Lindalva Justo de Oliveira, DC (20 October 1953 - 9 April 1993) was a Brazilian Catholic member of the Daughters of Charity of Saint Vincent de Paul.
+Oliveira worked at Dom Pedro II Home, a retirement facility, where she was killed in 1993 after a man obsessed with her stabbed her 44 times when she refused his advances.

-Oliveira's beatification received the approval of Pope Benedict XVI who determined that she was killed in defensum castitatis (in defense of chastity).
-She was beatified on 2 December 2007 in which Cardinal José Saraiva Martins presided.
+Oliveira's beatification received the approval of Pope Benedict XVI, who determined that she was killed in defensum castitatis (in defense of chastity).
+She was beatified on 2 December 2007, with Cardinal José Saraiva Martins presiding.

 Life

 Lindalva Justo de Oliveira was born on 20 October 1953 in Brazil as the sixth of thirteen children to the farmer João Justo da Fé - a widower with three children - and Maria Lúcia da Fé (b.
 1923); two brothers were Antonio and Djamla.
 As of 2014 her mother was still alive at age 91.
 Antonio was an alcoholic and went sober not long after she penned a letter to him.

 Oliveira received her baptism on 7 January 1954 in the parish of Saint John the Baptist in the Chapel of Olho D'Água from Monsignor Júlio Alves Bezerra.
 Around 1961 her parents took their children elsewhere so as to provide for their educational needs.

 She received her First Communion on 15 December 1965 and as of 1971 began to help raise her three nephews.
-Her parents tried to convince her to wed at this time but she deflected the conversation and instead said that he had three sons: her brother's three children that she helped care for.
+Her parents tried to convince her to wed at this time but she deflected the conversation and instead said that she had three sons: her brother's three children that she helped care for.
 Oliveira lived with her brother Djamla in Natal for a time and received an administrative assistant's diploma in 1979.
 From 1978 until a decade later she worked in retail sales and also as a cashier at a petrol station.
 This was to provide for her ailing father and her mother and after the death of her father was for her mother's financial situation; leftover wages were for her personal use and she lived in Natal during this time.

 As her father was on his deathbed in 1982 she aided him in his last months.
 He later summoned his children to him while asking a priest for the Anointing of the sick; he beseeched his children to persevere in the faith and devote themselves as best as possible to God.
 He died hours later in 1982 due to abdominal cancer.
 Not long after in 1982 she began a technical course in nursing.
 In 1986 she attended a vocational movement of the Vincentian Sisters and requested joining them at the end of 1987; the Archbishop of Natal Nivaldo Monte granted her the sacrament of Confirmation on 28 November 1987.

 On 28 December 1987 she received a letter from the mother provincial accepting her entrance into the congregation.
 Her time as a postulant commenced on 11 February 1988 in Recife, where she commenced her novitiate on 16 July 1989.